-- Graduate nutrition students (including MS, CSN) must earn a grade of B (not B-) or better in all prerequisite courses for the MS and master's level courses (400 and above).
-The Simmons University graduate requirement for graduation is a minimum grade point average (GPA) of 3.00, to be calculated using the letter grade system. - Didactic Program in Dietetics Certificate (DPD) DPD students are required to maintain a certain grade minimum, see table 9.2 and Section 4.
+• Graduate nutrition students (including MS, CSN) must earn a grade of B (not B-) or better in all prerequisite courses for the MS and master's level courses (400 and above).
+The Simmons University graduate requirement for graduation is a minimum grade point average (GPA) of 3.00, to be calculated using the letter grade system.

+• Didactic Program in Dietetics Certificate (DPD) DPD students are required to maintain a certain grade minimum, see Table 9.2 and Section 4.

-Table 9.3: Minimum Grade Requirements for Graduate Nutrition Students (MS, CSN, DPD).
+Table 9.3: Minimum Grade Requirements for Graduate Nutrition Students.

-DPD students: Science Prerequisites (DPD Only) С DPD students-Required DPD Nutrition Courses Except NUTR 311 B- C+ (minimum C- to advance to NUTR 334) Master's Level Courses (400 and above) B Overall GPA 3.0 student who repeats a course and does not achieve the minimum grade requirement cannot progress in their program.
-An exception is if the course was taken in the final academic year of the program, during which multiple repeats is allowed.
+DPD students: Science Prerequisites (DPD Only) С DPD students-Required DPD nutrition courses Except NUTR 311 B- C+ (minimum C- to advance to NUTR 334) Master's Level Courses (400 and above) B Overall GPA 3.0

-^{}Not B-
+^{}Not B -

 Any student receiving a grade below minimum grade requirement must repeat the course for credit.
 A student may repeat a course only once.
 Repetition of the course may affect a student's ability to progress with their class and/or their expected date of graduation.
-A
+A student who repeats a course but does not achieve the minimum grade requirement cannot progress in their program.
+An exception is when a course was taken in the final academic year of the program, during which multiple repeats are allowed.

-After successfully retaking a course, the previous grade will not be expunged and would not reset the number of courses/semesters that they can further fail.
-Both grades will be on transcript.
+After successfully retaking a course, the previous grade will not be expunged and will not reset the number of courses/semesters that they can further fail.
+Both grades will be on the transcript.